jesuismarie/ft_transcendence/packages/api-types/README.md

 # API Types Package

-Shared TypeScript interfaces for ft\_transcendence microservices and the frontend.
+Shared TypeScript interfaces and (optional) JSON schemas for ft\_transcendence microservices and the frontend.

 ---

 ## Getting Started

-This package provides a single source of truth for all REST payloads via TypeScript declarations.
+This package provides a single source of truth for all REST payloads via TypeScript declarations (and optional AJV JSON schemas).

 **Prerequisites**